argman/EAST/readme.md

 2. Resnet V1 50 provided by tensorflow slim: [slim resnet v1 50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)

 ### Train
-if you want to train the model, you should provide the dataset path, in the dataset path, a separate gt text file should be provided for each image and run
+If you want to train the model, you should provide the dataset path, in the dataset path, a separate gt text file should be provided for each image and run

 ```